Turner T-40

-The Turner T-40 is a wooden, single-seat, homebuilt aircraft that was designed by Eugene L. "Gene" Turner, first flying on 3 April 1961 (his birthday).
+The Turner T-40 also marketed as the TEDDE Turner T-40 is a wooden, single-seat, homebuilt aircraft that was designed by Eugene L. "Gene" Turner, first flying on 3 April 1961 (his birthday).

 Design and development

 The T-40 was designed to be a simple to build, all wood aircraft with folding wings.
 The prototype was modified several times from a single-seat aircraft to a two-place.
 It also was modified with a bubble canopy and for one flight only, canard control surfaces.

 The T-40 has conventional landing gear.
 The canopy on the original T-40 single seat version was modeled using the NACA X-2 canopy as a guide.
 The majority of the wood used for structural components is Douglas fir.
 The wing and fuselage skins are plywood.
 The fuel tank is made of fiberglass.
 For control an all flying tail is used with anti-servo tabs.
 The dual spar, laminar flow wings can be folded for storage.